gor181/courses-intro-to-sql/chapter3.md

 ---
-title: Aggregate Functions
+  title: "Aggregate Functions"
-description: >-
+  description: "This chapter builds on the first two by teaching you how to use aggregate functions to summarize your data and gain useful insights.
+Additionally, you'll learn about arithmetic in SQL, and how to use aliases to make your results more readable!"
-  This chapter builds on the first two by teaching you how to use aggregate functions to summarize your data and gain useful insights.
-Additionally, you'll learn about arithmetic in SQL, and how to use aliases to make your results more readable!
+  v2: true

 ---
 ## Aggregate functions